denavioushoover/denavioushoover/_pages/about.md

 * My reasearch interests include international relations in the Asia-Pacific region, transnational activism, comparative politics, and sexual minority advocacy.

 * I earned a Bachelor's degree from <a href="https://www.depaul.edu/Pages/default.aspx">Depaul University</a> in 2012 and served as a <a href ="https://jetprogramusa.org/">JET program participant</a> from 2013-2015.

+#Recent News

+* Attended the Japan American Society talk "Walk in U.S., Talk on Japan".